Jerusalem cross: Origins

 The "cross-and-crosslets" or Tealby pennies minted under Henry II of England during 1158–1180 have the "Jerusalem cross" on the obverse, with the four crosslets depicted as decussate (diagonal).
 Similar cross designs on the obverse of coins go back to at least the Anglo-Saxon period.

-As the arms of the Kingdom of Jerusalem, the design is traditionally attributed to Godfrey of Bouillon himself.
+As the coat of arms of the Kingdom of Jerusalem, the design is traditionally attributed to Godfrey of Bouillon himself.
 It was not used, however, by the Christian rulers of Jerusalem during the 12th century.

-A simple blazon of or, a cross argent is documented by Matthew Paris as the arms of John de Brienne, who had been king of Jerusalem during 1210–1212, upon John's death in 1237.
+A simple blazon of or, a cross argent is documented by Matthew Paris as the coat of arms of John of Brienne, who had been king of Jerusalem during 1210–1212, upon John's death in 1237.